simonjellvert/nercia_e-commerse/TESTING.md

 Testing has been done manually throughout the development.
 Testing has been done according to the criterias below and until the desired result was achieved.

 Testing has been done on different devices to ensure there are no issues.
+Testing has also been done by employees at Nercia.

 ### Visitor / Logged in user